German October: Events in Saxony, Thuringia, and Hamburg

 The possibility of a communist uprising remained real until October 21.
 The KPD had called for a workers' conference in Chemnitz on this day.
 If the mood of the meeting proved favorable, the general strike would be called and the uprising would begin.
 450 workers' delegates - communists, trade unionists and some social democrats - assembled for the conference.
 Brandler did not meet with the approval of the assembly and the SPD threatened to end their coalition.
 August Thalheimer later described the events in Chemnitz with a view to the planned Red October as a "third class burial".
 In fact, the KPD and ECCI recognized that the communists were completely isolated even in Saxony.
 The uprising plan has been dropped.
+The Bulgarian revolt, which was supposed to act as a prelude to the events in Germany, had already failed after only a few days.

 Only in Hamburg there was an uprising of proletarian paramilitaries between October 23 and 25, 1923, in which 24 communists and 17 policemen were killed.
 As planned, armed communists - around 300 men - raided 17 police stations to steal firearms and occupied public buildings.
 One of their leaders was Ernst Thalmann.
 However, the police were able to prevail within a few days.
 The origins of the uprising in Hamburg are unclear: either the activist KPD leadership in Hamburg wanted to force the more cautious party leadership in Berlin to strike or they were misinformed by their delegates, who only arrived in Chemnitz after the conference.

 In Saxony, the Reichswehr used force against the communists.
 Between October 21 and 27 the Reichswehr were shooting communists in various cities, there were many dead and wounded.
 The actions of the army took place without a formal decision by the federal government, but on behalf of the Reich President Friedrich Ebert.
-After Zeigner's refusal to form a government without communists, a formal Reichsexekution according to Article 48 of the Weimar Constitution took place on October 29th.
+After Zeigner's refusal to form a government without communists, a formal Reichsexekution according to Article 48 of the Weimar Constitution took place on October 29.
 The Saxon state government under the Social Democratic Prime Minister Erich Zeigner was de facto removed from office by the Reich President Ebert on the basis of these emergency decrees.
 The Thuringian cabinet dissolved voluntarily in view of this development.

 The former Minister of Justice Rudolf Heinze was appointed Reichskommissar for Saxony by the Reich government, and the previous Saxon state ministers were removed from their offices by the Reichswehr.
-On October 30th, Prime Minister Erich Zeigner formally resigned in favor of Alfred Fellisch as head of a pure SPD cabinet, which also ended Heinze's mandate as Reichskomissar.
+On October 30, Prime Minister Erich Zeigner formally resigned in favor of Alfred Fellisch as head of a pure SPD cabinet, which also ended Heinze's mandate as Reichskomissar.